+The ACCP will be required to manage a critically ill patient who has acutely deteriorated, often in circumstances where the specific cause or underlying medical diagnosis is unclear.
+The ACCP will be required to recognise, diagnose, and manage the presenting signs and symptoms in order to prevent further deterioration and stabilise the patient's condition.

+condition.

-4.1 Resuscitatio n and first stage management of the critically ill patient where the specific of quired to manage a critically ill patient who has acutely deteriorated, ofte cause or underlying medical diagnosis is unclear.
-The ACCP will be require ge the presenting signs and symptoms in order to prevent further deterio d to recognise ., Scope of Capability Assessment Methods GMP of the multi-discipli Cardiovasc (cardiogen disturbanc Respiratory hyperventi hypoxaemi pneumothe Gastrointe lower GI ha Metabolic, Acid-base Neurologic states, com Haematolo Musculosk ogy which the ACCP may be expected to recognise and to manage as part nary team includes: sular instability including hypotension and hypertension, shock ic, hypovolaemic, septic), acute chest pain, common rhythm es y impairment including bradypnoea, hypoventilation, tachypnoea, ilation, dyspnoea, the unprotected airway, pulmonary oedema, ia, hypercarbia, collapse or consolidation, pleural effusion, orax (simple and tension), upper and lower airway obstruction stinal impairment including abdominal pain and distension, upper and aemorrhage, diarrhoea and vomiting hormonal and toxicological derangement including electrolyte and disturbances, hypothermia, hyperthermia cal impairment including altered consciousness, acute confusional na, acute seizures ogical impairment including severe anaemia, coagulation disorders eletal impairment including burns nary and renal impairment including altered renal function D, C, M 1, 2, 3 Scope of Practice Is able to perform independently Can recognise, assess, stabilise and manage a critically ill patient whe deteriorated or collapsed Can diagnose cardio-respiratory arrest and manage cardiopulmonary advanced life support provider level to include the management of c Can manage the post-resuscitation period including the management circulation, dysrhythmias and metabolic state Can triage and prioritise patients appropriately within the critical cardioperiod y resuscitation common arrhy at of the airwa thmias y,
+Scope of Capability Assessment Methods GMP

+of the multi-disciplina Cardiovascu (cardiogenia Respiratory ii hyperventila hypoxaemia (simple and Gastrointesti lower GI hae Metabolic, habase disturb Neurological coma, acute Haematolog Musculoskele ular instability including hypotension and hypertension, shock c, hypovolaemic, septic), acute chest pain, common rhythm disturbances impairment including bradypnoea, hypoventilation, tachypnoea, tion, dyspnoea, the unprotected airway, pulmonary oedema, , hypercarbia, collapse or consolidation, pleural effusion, pneumothorax tension), upper and lower airway obstruction inal impairment including abdominal pain and distension, upper and importance, and vomiting ormonal, and toxicological derangement including electrolyte and Acidenaces, hypothermia, hyperthermia D, C, M 1, 2, 3

+Scope of Practice

+Is able to perform independently Can recognise, assess, stabilise, and manage a critically ill podeteriorated or collapsed Can diagnose cardio-respiratory arrest and manage cardioper to advanced life support provider level to include the manarrhythmias Can manage the post-resuscitation period including the manacirculation, dysrhythmias, and metabolic state Can triage and prioritise patients appropriately within the critical ulmonary resulagement of the uscitation common ne airway,

-These specialist capabilities draw on the Basic Clinical Capabilities of history taking (3.1); clinical examination (3.2); and Integrated Clinical Practice and Patient Safety Capabilities of decision making and clinical reasoning (3.5).
+These specialist capabilities draw on the Basic Clinical Capabilities of History Taking (3.1); Clinical Examination (3.2); and Integrated Clinical Practice and Patient Safety Capabilities of Decision Making and Clinical Reasoning (3.5).